uzh-rpg/rpg_dvs_ros/README.md

 # Stereo DVS Calibration

 ## Setup
 Connect the two DVS from OUT (master) to IN (slave).
 GND must not be connected if both DVS are connected over USB to the same computer, to avoid ground loops.
 Time synchronization is performed automatically in the driver software.
 Since each DVS has a separate driver, the ROS messages might arrive at different times.
-Hover, the timestamps within the messages are synchronized.
+However, the timestamps within the messages are synchronized.

 ## Calibration
 1. Calibrate each DVS independently